Teaching Advancement Program (TAP)

 - Applying backward design and writing effective learning outcomes

 - Aligning course assessments with learning outcomes

 - Developing engaging lesson/session plans with the enhanced lecture session

-- Meta-reflection on pedagogy and processes used in the workshop itself, including CATs and technology
+- Meta-reflection on pedagogy and processes used in the workshop itself, including classroom assessment techniques and technology

 - Plan for follow-up with one-one consultations with CLT

 The online teaching institute explores the different aspects of designing fully online courses and building rapport with your students.
 The institute offers opportunities to reflect on participants' experiences teaching online, exchange lessons learned, and share questions and concerns in a supportive learning community.
 Faculty members will also explore the CLT resources available on the Blackboard course, Preparing to Design your Spring 2021 Course Online.
 Faculty members are strongly encouraged to read through and make use of the material for teaching courses online this semester.
 Send an email if you do not have access to this course on Blackboard.
 To receive a certificate of completion, faculty members must submit a redesigned syllabus on Blackboard.